The Left Hand of Darkness: Setting

-The Left Hand of Darkness takes place many centuries in the future—no date is given in the book itself.
+The Left Hand of Darkness takes place many centuries in the future; no date is given in the book itself.
 Reviewers have suggested the year 4870 AD, based on extrapolation of events in other works, and commentary on her writing by Le Guin.
-The protagonist of the novel, the envoy Genly Ai, is on a planet called Winter ("Gethen" in the language of its own people) to convince the citizens to join the Ekumen.
-Winter is, as its name indicates, a planet that is always cold.
+The protagonist of the novel, the envoy Genly Ai, is on an ice covered planet called Winter ("Gethen" in the language of its own people) to convince the citizens to join the Ekumen.

 The inhabitants of Gethen are ambisexual humans; for twenty-four days (a period called somer in Karhidish, a Gethenian language) of each twenty-six-day lunar cycle, they are sexually latent androgynes.
 They only adopt sexual attributes once a month, during a period of sexual receptiveness and high fertility, called kemmer.
-During kemmer they become sexually male or female, with no predisposition towards either, although which sex they adopt can depend on context and relationships.
+During kemmer, they become sexually male or female, with no predisposition towards either, although which sex they adopt can depend on context and relationships.
 Throughout the novel Gethenians are described as "he", whatever their role in kemmer.
 This absence of fixed gender characteristics led Le Guin to portray Gethen as a society without war, and also without sexuality as a continuous factor in social relationships.
 On Gethen, every individual takes part in the "burden and privilege" of raising children, and rape and seduction are almost absent.